bborn/communityengine/README.markdown

 2. From your app's root directory run:

 		$ bundle install
+		$ rake community_engine:install
+		$ rake db:migrate

+3. Add a file called `application.yml` to your `config` directory.
+In it put (at least):

+		community_name: Your Application Name

-3. Mount CommunityEngine in your `config/routes.rb` file:
+4. Mount CommunityEngine in your `config/routes.rb` file:

 		mount CommunityEngine::Engine => "/"

+5. Delete the default `views/layouts/application.html.erb` that Rails created for you.
+Delete `public/index.html` if you haven't already.

+6. Start your server!

+		$ rails server